ser/beton/README.md

 [Sponsor this project](https://liberapay.com/ser/donate)

 ## What really is Beton?
-Beton is a cover plate (front end) over [Revive Ad Server](https://www.revive-adserver.com/).
+Beton was before cover plate (front end) over [Revive Ad Server](https://www.revive-adserver.com/).
+You still can find this work in `revive` branch.
+Now it is an independent adserver tightly connected to nginx as it uses nginx logging to get stats.

-It links to Revive via its XML-RPC API, fully taking over management of banner ads for your customers.
-They don't need to see or access original Revive web interface anymore.

-Beton advantages over standard Revive web app:
+Beton advantages over known oopen source banner systems:
 * Fully automatic sell system for banners
 * Independent user base system with auto-registration and email confirmation
 * Bitcoin payments via [btcpayserver](https://btcpayserver.org), your own fully open-source cryptocurrency payment processor (no third parties required!)
 * A very clean and responsive interface, based on Bootstrap
+* Adblock masking

 ## Installation
 Installation process consists of three main stages.
-First is installation and configuration of the Revive Ad Server, second is installation and configuration of btcpayserver, and the third one is installation of Beton itself.
+First is installation and configuration of the beton Ad Server, second is installation and configuration of btcpayserver, and the third one is installation of nginx rules.

-### Install and prepare Revive Ad Server

-* Get the newest version of the Revive Ad Server from https://www.revive-adserver.com/download/ - I'm using version 4.1.
-Install and configure it according to it's documentation.
-It must be fully working before you move over to next steps.
-* Create a new advertiser.
-Note its Revive's internal ID number.
-* Add your websites.
-* Add zone(s) you want to have within your websites.
-It must be of ```Banner, Button or Rectangle``` type.
-* Be sure that SMTP server is working, as Revive will send campaign summaries directly to customers.
-* Enable ```Allow External Banners``` in ```Banner Storage Settings``` in global settings.

 ### Install and configure BTCpayserver